privatejfx141/teq-data-platform/sprint-backlog/sprint-4/tasks.md

 Connect UI to the data backend code for template select and upload.

 # U3:
+As Marge (counsellor), I want to be notified of any errors in the data that I am uploading so that I can quickly fix them to prevent incorrect conclusions.
 ## T26 | assigned: Christian
 Create acceptance test for user story 3.